simonpj/www.peytonjones.org/_publications/provably-correct.md

 ---
 title: "Provably Correct, Asymptotically Efficient, Higher-Order Reverse-Mode Automatic Differentiation"
-excerpt: "Faustyna Krawiec, Neel Krishnaswami, Simon Peyton Jones, Tom Ellis, Andrew Fitzgibbon, Richard Eisenberg _[POPL 2022](https://popl22.sigplan.org)_ | August 2021."
+excerpt: "Faustyna Krawiec, Neel Krishnaswami, Simon Peyton Jones, Tom Ellis, Andrew Fitzgibbon, Richard Eisenberg"
 date: 2021-08-01
 header:
   overlay_image: /assets/images/spj-stock-header.jpg
   overlay_filter: 0.5
 permalink: /provably-correct/
 ---
+#### Faustyna Krawiec, Neel Krishnaswami, Simon Peyton Jones, Tom Ellis, Andrew Fitzgibbon, Richard Eisenberg _[POPL 2022](https://popl22.sigplan.org)_ | August 2021.

 # Abstract

 In this paper, we give a simple and efficient implementation of reverse-mode automatic differentiation, which both extends easily to higher-order functions, and has run time and memory consumption linear in the run time of the original program.
 In addition to a formal description of the translation, we also describe an implementation of this algorithm, and prove its correctness by means of a logical relations argument.